TF-Panda/tf/README.md

 In order for gameplay mechanics to be as accurate as possible, a lot of the code from original TF2 was used as reference.

 The game cannot be run from this repository as-is -- it must be built against the rest of the engine using its build system, and integrated into the development environment.
 The engine is a collection of separate repositories, which are available [here](https://github.com/toontownretro).
-Instructions for setting up the development environment and building the engine is available in the wiki of the documentation repository.
+Instructions for setting up a developer build of the game are available in the [Wiki](https://github.com/TF-Panda/.github/wiki).

 The assets for the game are stored in a separate repository: [tfmodels](https://github.com/TF-Panda/tfmodels)